Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Here are a few of the many specific foods you should expect to see when visiting the Jalan Alor food market.
 Mentioned below is the street food; the restaurants along the food street offer extensive menus of many foods.

-Seafood: Plenty of seafood dishes can be found along the street, from Singapore-style chili grabs to charcoal grilled bass, stingray, clams, and more.
+• Seafood: Plenty of seafood dishes can be found along the street, from Singapore-style chili crab to charcoal-grilled bass, stingray, clams, and more.

 two street food vendors selling food at the Jalan Night Market, one has several fried foods and the other is selling fresh fruit

-Coconut Ice Cream: There are numerous coconut ice cream and coconut vendors along Jalan Alor.
+• Coconut Ice Cream: There are numerous vendors of coconut ice cream and coconut products along Jalan Alor.
 A whole coconut costs around 6 MYR, while coconut ice cream is around 12 MYR

 Let’s discuss the food prices at the Jalan Food Street; prices are very reasonable here.
 For the most part, most foods cost between 2 and 23 MYR, which is .43 cents US to $5 US.